EVENTS & ACTIVITIES

 ADOPT-A-ROAD: The Club has adopted two streets to keep clear of trash, McDonald Road and Gum Tree Lane.
 Volunteer crews of ten to twelve members work one day on alternate months or as needed.

 LIVE OAK PARK GARDENERS: Volunteer crews of four to eight members work one day per month tending to the native plants garden.

-SEASONAL SPLENDORS: Providing seasonal flowers in large containers at the entrance to the Fallbrook Senior Center.
+SEASONAL SPLENDORS: The Club provides landscaping support and seasonal flowers that members place in large permanent containers located at the entrance to the Fallbrook Senior Center.

 LIBRARY GARDENS: Volunteers work one or two days per month tending to the container plantings located in the two outdoor patios at the Fallbrook Library.

 MEMORIAL DAY FLOWERS: Members contribute flowers and arrange bouquets on Memorial Day morning.
 More than one hundred bouquets are created and taken to the Masonic Cemetery and made available for visitors to place on graves.

 YANA (Sheriff's Volunteer Program): Members create beautiful succulent topped pumpkins for the fall season for shut-ins in the community.
 The gifts are distributed by the Senior Volunteer Patrol.

 ARTS IN THE PARK: Hosting a booth at the annual children’s festival.